ebarylko/cmpt-210/assignment-2/assignment-2.md

 ### Prove that the probability that exactly one of the events A or B occurs is equal to Pr[A] + Pr[B] − 2 Pr[A ∩ B].

+Below, I will expand out the probabilities of A and B in order to obtain the regions of A and B which do not intersect.

 $Pr(A) = Pr(A - B) + Pr(A \cap B)$

 $Pr(A - B) =  Pr(A) - Pr(A \cap B)$